Axonius/axonius_api_client/docs/main/usage_cli/quickstart.rst

    :ref:`main/usage_cli:cli commands` for the list of all commands across all command groups.

-   :ref:`main/usage_cli:cli groups` for the list of all command groups.
+   :ref:`main/usage_cli:cli command groups` for the list of all command groups.